Do I Need Medicare Supplemental Insurance?

 The best time to enroll in Medicare Supplemental Insurance is during your Medigap Open Enrollment Period.
 This period lasts for six months and begins on the first day of the month in which you are both 65 years old and enrolled in Medicare Part B. During this time, you have the guaranteed right to purchase any Medigap policy sold in your state, regardless of your health status.

-Read More: What Is Medicare Tax Used For?
+Read More: What Does A Medicare Broker Do?

 If you wait to enroll in a Medigap policy after your Open Enrollment Period, you may be subject to medical underwriting and could be denied coverage or charged a higher premium based on your health condition.